CopernicaMarketingSoftware/Documentation/Mailerq/database-access.md

 The other two database systems, Mysql and PostgreSql, take a little more time to set up, but are not too difficult to install too.
 You only need to create the database and put the login and password in the MailerQ configuration file.
-MailerQ will do the rest and creates all tables.
+MailerQ does the rest and creates all tables.

 Using a database is *optional*.
 MailerQ can also run without having a database connection.
-However, since connecting to a database is so simple (especially a Sqlite database), you can better use it with a database.
+However, since connecting to a database is simple (especially a Sqlite database), you better use it with a database.

 ## Database settings in the config file

-Only one variable exists in the config file that you need to set for the database: the `database` variable:
+Only one variable has to be set in the config file to connect to a
+database: the `database` variable:

 ````
 database:           sqlite://path/to/database/file